-If living alone is not feasible, an alternative plan is for the person with Alzheimer’s disease and the caregiver to share living arrangements.
-Living under one roof with a person who has Alzheimer’s disease will greatly impact the lifestyle of the entire household.
+If living alone is not feasible, an alternative plan is for the loved one with Alzheimer’s disease and the caregiver to share living arrangements.
+However, living under one roof with a person who has Alzheimer’s disease will greatly impact the entire household.
 The needs of the person who is diagnosed with Alzheimer’s, as well as the needs of the caregiver (and family) should be carefully evaluated.
 Some things to consider are:

 - Is there a private and safe place for the person who is living with Alzheimer’s?